-As a trusted medical imaging provider, South Coast Radiology Group is focused on providing our services to practitioners and patients during the COVID-19 pandemic.
-We continue to monitor and adhere to the recommendations and directions provided by the Australian Government Department of Health and the Queensland Health.
+As a trusted medical imaging provider, South Coast Radiology is focused on providing our services to practitioners and patients during the COVID-19 pandemic.
+We continue to monitor and adhere to the recommendations and directions provided by the Australian Government Department of Health and Queensland Health.
 We are continuously updating our policies to ensure the utmost safety of our patients and staff.

 At South Coast Radiology we are people first, therefore will continue to place our patients, practitioners, and staff as our highest priority during these challenging times.
 Currently, South Coast Radiology sites across our network remain open.